tathagata218/tictactoeReactGame/README.md

-This is a simple Tic Tac Toe Game buil with React JS.
+This is a simple Tic Tac Toe Game built with React JS.